-- Supermarkets: Three large supermarket chains dominate the Israeli market, accounting for over 56 percent of the market.
+- Supermarkets: In 2019, three large supermarket chains dominated the Israeli market, accounting for over 56 percent of the market.
 Many of the supermarket chains operate in various formats.
 For instance, the supermarket chain Shufersal operates larger discounted stores in the outskirts of cities, while in the center of the cities Shufersal operates smaller and more expensive neighborhood supermarkets.
 Large supermarket facilities are generally located in the outskirts of the major cities near major highways, in order to service multiple geographic locations.
 Smaller neighborhood supermarkets located in cities tend to carry many of the same goods at higher prices.
 Most supermarkets are open only six days a week, with Saturday being a mandatory day of rest.
 Tiv Taam is the only supermarket chain open seven days per week.
 It is also the only large supermarket selling non-kosher products.
 Large food retail chains have their own purchasing or importing division to handle food imports.
 Major supermarkets are now importing directly from foreign suppliers to reduce costs.
-The top ten chains have over 700 outlets. - Convenience stores: Convenience stores are normally located on major thoroughfares or in gas stations.
+The top ten chains have approximately 700 outlets. - Convenience stores: Convenience stores are normally located on major thoroughfares or in gas stations.
 Convenience stores inside cities tend to cater to the local neighborhood residents, as parking is difficult or unavailable.
 Convenience stores within gas stations typically offer parking for commuting consumers.
 The top eight chains have over 890 outlets. - Traditional markets: Small independent neighborhood grocery stores dominate the market in terms of number of outlets, though the number is declining.
 According to the Small Food Retail Association, over 500 outlets closed in 2018.
 These small grocers offer a narrower product selection than supermarkets.
 Similarly, they have shorter hours then the supermarkets and convenience stores.
 Based on the latest estimates, there are approximately 5,000 outlets.

 In general, consumers choose to shop at supermarkets over traditional markets due to competitive prices and longer hours of operation.
-Over 60 percent of consumers buy their food at supermarkets.
+Over 65 percent of consumers buy their food at supermarkets.
+Though due to the COVID-19 pandemic, this trend is changing for 2020, with movement restrictions and the fear of being infected from others, consumers are being driven to then shop in more expensive neighborhood stores and convenience stores.
 Concurrently, the share of food/drink/tobacco specialty shops is rising, creating outlets for specific high quality goods.
-While many consumers are very price sensitive, others are willing to pay a premium for high quality products.